tychen17/Predict-Customer-Subscriptions-Based-on-Bank-Marketing/README.md

 # Predict-Customer-Subscriptions-Based-on-Bank-Marketing
-Built a model using binary classification on AWS Pyspark to predict whether the client subscribed to a term deposit.
+Built a model using binary classification on AWS Pyspark to predict the client subscribed to a term deposit.